Boxspan® Ground Sub Floors

 - Termite proof - used in conjunction with steel wall and roof framing, expensive termite prevention can be eliminated (check with your local authority).

-Two Ground floor systems
+Two Ground subfloor systems

-The two ground floor systems used with Boxspan beams are the conventional system and the raised ring beam system.
+The two ground subfloor systems used with Boxspan beams are the conventional system and the raised ring beam system.
 Both systems allow the builder or owner builder to work with their preferred construction method.
 Ground floor internal bearers and perimeter bearers are installed on brick piers or using our Ezi-pier™.
 Joists are generally installed at 450mm centres over internal bearers.

 The raised ring beam system - The use of deep perimeter bearers means that the bottom plate of the wall above is fully supported by a continuous ring beam which eliminates the need for blocking.